rancher/docs/content/rancher/v2.6/en/installation/resources/update-ca-cert/_index.md

 2. Create or update the `tls-ca` Kubernetes secret resource with the root CA certificate (only required when using a private CA).
 3. Update the Rancher installation using the Helm CLI.
 4. Reconfigure the Rancher agents to trust the new CA certificate.
-5. Select Force Update of fleet clusters to connect fleet-agent to Rancher
+5. Select Force Update of Fleet clusters to connect fleet-agent to Rancher.

 The details of these instructions are below.